2G-Afroz/CodeArena_Android_Application/Code Arena Question.md

-"Which of the following is the correct syntax to make the background-color of all paragraph elements to yellow ?", "Which property is used as the shorthand property of the padding properties ", "The CSS property used to make the text bold is-",
-" Which property is used to allign the text in a table?", "Which selector select any tag with an id attribute set?", "Which selector select siblings?"
+"Which of the following is the correct syntax to make the background-color of all paragraph elements to yellow ?", "Which property is used as the shorthand property of the padding properties ", "The CSS property used to make the text bold is-", "Which property is used to allign the text in a table?", "Which selector select any tag with an id attribute set?", "Which selector select siblings?"
 };